-- > The 2018-2019 call for submissions saw our highest ap cation numbers to date. - > Forty youth applied for 10 open spots, with the applications being spread via Youth Ottawa's extensive comm nity partner network and through Youth Ottawa and th City of Ottawa's social media channel. - > During 2018 consultations, the Youth Consultations Subcommittee spoke with approximately 100 youth in Ottawa to determine their 2018-2019 priorities. - > At the 2019 Mayor for a Day launch event at Immaculata High School, an OYEC member and the OYEC Co-ordinator spoke to a group of 100 students about th contest and committee itself. - Posters for the contest were mailed to every high school in Ottawa in both 2018 and 2019 and the contest detail were emailed to all teachers in Youth Ottawa's network, many of whom use Mayor for a Day as a civics assignme - > The promotional video was watched over 5,000 times a 170 submissions were received in 2019 -double the sub missions of the 2018 contest.
+- > The 2018-2019 call for submissions saw our highest application numbers to date. - Forty youth applied for 10 open spots, with the applications being spread via Youth Ottawa's extensive community partner network and through Youth Ottawa and the City of Ottawa's social media channel. - > During 2018 consultations, the Youth Consultations Subcommittee spoke with approximately 100 youth in Ottawa to determine their 2018-2019 priorities. - At the 2019 Mayor for a Day launch event at Immaculata High School, an OYEC member and the OYEC Co-ordinator spoke to a group of 100 students about the contest and committee itself. - Posters for the contest were mailed to every high school in Ottawa in both 2018 and 2019 and the contest details were emailed to all teachers in Youth Ottawa's network, many of whom use Mayor for a Day as a civics assignment. - The promotional video was watched over 5,000 times and 170 submissions were received in 2019 -double the submissions of the 2018 contest.

-pli- > The 2018-2019 call for submissions saw our highest application numbers to date. a- iu- he > Forty youth applied for 10 open spots, with the applica- tions being spread via Youth Ottawa's extensive commu- nity partner network and through Youth Ottawa and the City of Ottawa's social media channel. ı ta > At the 2019 Mayor for a Day launch event at Immaculata High School, an OYEC member and the OYEC Co-ordinator spoke to a group of 100 students about the contest and committee itself. he > Posters for the contest were mailed to every high school in Ottawa in both 2018 and 2019 and the contest details were emailed to all teachers in Youth Ottawa's network, many of whom use Mayor for a Day as a civics assignment. ils <, ient. > The promotional video was watched over 5,000 times and 170 submissions were received in 2019 -double the submissions of the 2018 contest. and b-
+- > The 2018-2019 call for submissions saw our highest application numbers to date. - Forty youth applied for 10 open spots, with the applications being spread via Youth Ottawa's extensive community partner network and through Youth Ottawa and the City of Ottawa's social media channel. - At the 2019 Mayor for a Day launch event at Immaculata High School, an OYEC member and the OYEC Co-ordinator spoke to a group of 100 students about the contest and committee itself. - Posters for the contest were mailed to every high school in Ottawa in both 2018 and 2019 and the contest details were emailed to all teachers in Youth Ottawa's network, many of whom use Mayor for a Day as a civics assignment. - The promotional video was watched over 5,000 times and 170 submissions were received in 2019 -double the submissions of the 2018 contest.